asaquzzaman/Human-Resource-Management/readme.txt

 If you want to turn your WordPress site into a full-fledged employee management system, give WP HRM a try and see the magic!

 == Changelog ==

+= 2.2.6 - January 29, 2019 =

+ * [Fix] Security issue at leave apply time.
+ * [Fix] Only Administrator and HR Manager can change leave status.

 = 2.2.5 - September 30, 2018 =